ethereum-optimism/community-hub/src/docs/useful-tools/providers.md

 - OP Mainnet
 - OP Goerli

+## DRPC

+### Description and Pricing

+[DRPC](https://drpc.org/) is a decentralized provider network that offers reliable, secure and cost-effective access to OP Mainnet (and testnets) nodes with unlimited scalability.
+We offer a pay-as-you-go payment scheme based on CUs.
+Additionally, we have a free tier that you can use without any limitations.

+### Supported Networks

+- OP Mainnet

 ## GetBlock

 [GetBlock developer](https://getblock.io/en/nodes/optimism/) tools and valuable insights guarantee a simple and reliable API access to multiple blockchains.